 As a post-Soviet country, observers of the movement are quick to compare the Armenian protests to other civil society movements in the region, and Maidan is a key example.
 Firstly, the domestic goals of a movement are overshadowed when these geopolitically sensitive comparisons are brought in.
 The Armenian protests were never pro-Russia or anti-Russia, pro-EU or anti-EU.
 They were also much broader in scale, despite Armenia’s comparatively small size.
 And the broad, grass-roots driven organisation of the movement was far more sophisticated than Maidan.

 Given this, it does the Armenian people a disservice to rapidly assume that the movement is either controlled by external forces or somehow aligned with them.
 The protesters themselves have explicitly voiced their domestic agenda, and Russia is not a part of the internal conflict.
-Both Russia and the West ought to first take the Armenian protests, and others like them, as what they are: citizens who want change and cannot express this through existing institutions.
+Both Russia and the West ought to first take the Armenian protests, and others like them, as what they are: citizens who want change and cannot seek it through existing, usually undemocratic, institutions.